-This post extrapolates from the discussion of the blind man of Bethsaida scene in my book, The Two Gospels of Mark: Performance and Text.
-Here, I review elements of the scene (Mk 8:22-26).
-I imagine how the scene was staged.
-I conclude that the scene made sense only in the world of the audience.
-Then I discuss the world of the audience.
-I argue that Mark wrote the scene to honor Titus Flavius Clemens, the host of the performance and the father of future emperors.
+This post builds on the discussion of the blind man of Bethsaida scene in my book, The Two Gospels of Mark: Performance and Text.
+Here, I imagine how the scene (Mk 8:22-26) was staged.
+I conclude that the scene was intended for the world of the audience.
+I argue that Mark wrote the blind man of Bethsaida scene to honor Titus Flavius Clemens, the host of the performance and the father of future emperors.

 In Part II, I will discuss the second feeding miracle (also located in Bethsaida).
 I propose the order of scenes in the original Bethsaida section in the Gospel of Mark.
-In Part III (forthcoming), I extrapolate from Part II.
-I reconstruct the editor’s changes to the original Bethsaida section that gave us the current Bethsaida section.
-I also offer explanations for the changes.
+In Part III, I reconstruct the editor’s changes to the original Bethsaida section that gave us the current Bethsaida section.

 In this post I assume the following: